hph/def/README.md

 def
 ===
-A dictionary look-up program with a command-line interface using Google Dictionary's definitions and (unofficial) JSON API.
+A dictionary with a command-line interface using Google Dictionary's (unofficial) definitions in JSON.

 Setup
 -----